-• EUSCM-MS-AUC: This model is the same than the previous one, with the exception of the selection carried out, which is only performed in examples belonging to the majority class.
-The fitness function used corresponds to expression 9.
+The EUSCM-MS-AUC model is the same as the previous model, with the exception of the selection carried out, which is only performed in examples belonging to the majority class.
+The fitness function used corresponds to the expression in Equation (9).